hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 The count value informs us how many rows were actually updated.

+This method can be used to update the primary key of a table.

 ### 8. Update by Criteria

+This method updates multiple rows on a table or view, using [LiveSQL Expressions](../livesql/syntax/expressions.md).
+These are full LiveSQL expressions that can include math operations, date algebra, string manipulation, functions, etc.

-This method is available in tables and views.
-It can be used to search using more complex predicates:
+This method is available in all tables with or without primary key and also in all views.

+For example:

 ```java
 EmployeeTable e = this.employeeDAO.newTable();